JunkyByte/final_hpc_and_cloud/HPC/exercise2/report.md

 Before proceding let's define how the Gather collective operation works:

 Suppose that there are `N` processes and that each has a fixed amount of data with size `K`.
 Performing a gather operations means that one particular process, denoted as root receives from all the other processes their chunk of data.
 At the end of a gather operation the root process will hold a buffer of size `N * K`.
-The gathered data must be ordered as the processes ranks.
+The gathered data must be ordered as the processes ranks assigned by MPI.

 ​										<img src="./figures/ex_gather.png" alt="gather_fig" style="zoom:67%;" />